 You Are Invited

-Invitation: Senator Ellen Roberts invites you to this year's State Capitol School Safety Summit to review a complete model School Emergency Operations Plan (School EOP) and what it would cost to implement it.
-The event is open to the public and is free of charge.
+Invitation: You are invited to review a complete model School Emergency Operations Plan (School EOP) and what it would cost to implement it.

 Designed for: Legislators and staffers, school design professionals, local fire departments, state and local law enforcement agencies, school resource officers, local 911 agencies, interoperable communications providers, Safe2Tell program directors, local emergency medical service personnel, local mental health organizations, local public health agencies, local emergency management personnel, and local or regional homeland security personnel.